VarunGaneshan/Learn_Cocotb/README.md

 ```
 - @cocotb.test(): This is a decorator that marks the function or_test as a Cocotb test.
 Cocotb will automatically recognize this function and execute it as part of the test suite.

-- async def or_test(dut):: This defines the test function as an asynchronous coroutine (async), which allows you to use await inside the function for non-blocking waits.
+- async def or_test(dut): This defines the test function as an asynchronous coroutine (async), which allows you to use await inside the function for non-blocking waits.

-- dut.a.value = a[i]: This sets the value of the a input of the DUT to the corresponding value in the a tuple for each iteration of the loop.In python even dut.a <= a[i] works.
+- dut.a.value = a[i]: This sets the value of the a input of the DUT to the corresponding value in the a tuple for each iteration of the loop.In python even <mark>dut.a <= a[i]</mark> works.

 - Delta delay is a concept in digital simulation that represents an infinitesimally small unit of time.
 It is a way to model events that happen at the same simulation time but need to be evaluated in a specific order.
 In hardware simulations, even though two events might appear to happen "simultaneously" in real-time, the simulator needs to process them in some order.
 The simulator introduces delta cycles to sequence events that happen at the same time step.